jakubbartel/keboola-xls2csv-processor/README.md

 [![Build Status](https://travis-ci.org/jakubbartel/keboola-xls2csv-processor.svg?branch=master)](https://travis-ci.org/jakubbartel/keboola-xls2csv-processor)

-Convert xls/xlsx (Excel) files to csv files.
+Convert XLS/XLSX (Microsoft Excel) files to CSV files.

-## Functionality
+## Usage

-Processor takes all files in input directory `/data/in/files` (and all subdirectories), tries to decode them as XLS format and transfers them to `.csv` files.
-Sheet within the xls file can be selected by `sheet_index` parameter.
+The processor takes all files in the input directory `/data/in/files` (and all subdirectories), reads them as XLS files and converts them to CSV files.
+A sheet within the XLS file can be selected by the `sheet_index` parameter.
-If there is no `sheet_index` defined, default value is `0` which is the first sheet.
+If there is no `sheet_index` defined, the default value is `0` which is the first sheet.

 ## Configuration